-BTB opportunity The BTB opportunity is set recognising the scope, complexity, accountability and impact that a role would make over the performance period.
-Executive KMP are entitled to a maximum opportunity of 100% of Fixed F Remuneration.
-Instrument The reward vehicle under the BTB incentive plan will be Performance Rights for Executive KMP, that will vest upon the Board's satisfaction of the performance conditions being met.
+• BTB opportunity The BTB opportunity is set recognising the scope, complexity, accountability and impact that a role would make over the performance period.
+Executive KMP are entitled to a maximum opportunity of 100% of Fixed Remuneration.
+Instrument Executive KMP, that will vest upon the Board's satisfaction of the perform The reward vehicle under the BTB incentive plan will be Performance Rights for Executive KMP, that will vest upon the Board's satisfaction of the performance conditions being met.
 Performance Rights do not carry any voting rights or dividend entitlements.
 In accordance with ASX Listing Rule 10.14.1, as Mr Meehan is a Director of the Company, shareholder approval is necessary for the granting of securities, including performance rights under the BTB plan.
 Mr. Meehan's total FY23 remuneration includes a BTB award, intended to be allocated via performance rights, contingent upon shareholder approval sought during the upcoming Bapcor AGM.
-Allocation of Performance Rights The number of Performance Rights granted has been calculating dividing opportunity by the 10-day volume weighted average share price (VWAP) November 2022 (Investor Day).
-Performance period 22 November 2022 to 30 June 2025 Performance measures The performance measures and their relative weightings are given below: Performance Measure Weighting % Return On Invested Capital (ROIC) 50%

-Return on Invested Capital acts as the 'gate' for incentive payment under the plan, necessitatin the achievement of specified targets.
-Return on Invested Capital focuses on capital efficiency and returns, which complements Bapcor's other existing remuneration key performance indicators, including those that continue to be focused on growth and expansion.

-The ROIC hurdle will be calculated at the end of the performance period, as the simple average of the Company's ROIC as at 30 June 2023, 30 June 2024 and 30 June 2025.

-The Net EBIT Benefit will be calculated at the end of the performance period, as the EBIT benefit at 30 June 2025 from initiatives included in Better than Before and after deducting the costs for this incentive program.
+Allocation of Performance Rights The number of Performance Rights granted has been calculating dividing opportunity by the 10-day volume weighted average share price (VWAP) p 22 November 2022 (Investor Day).
+Performance period 22 November 2022 to 30 June 2025 Performance measures The performance measures and their relative weightings are given below: PERFORMANCE MEASURE WEIGHTING % Return On Invested Capital (ROIC) 50% Net EBIT benefit 50% Return on Invested Capital acts as the 'gate' for incentive payment under to necessitating the achievement of specified targets.
+Return on Invested Cacapital efficiency and returns, which complements Bapcor's other existing key performance indicators, including those that continue to be focused of and expansion. pital focuses on gremuneration The ROIC hurdle will be calculated at the end of the performance period, average of the Company's ROIC as at 30 June 2023, 30 June 2024 and 30 J The Net EBIT Benefit will be calculated at the end of the performance per benefit at 30 June 2025 from initiatives included in Better than Before and the costs for this incentive program.